Use medical factoring from Business Factors to prevent cash flow problems

 As a healthcare facility, you must work with many different types of insurance providers, including HMOs and Medicare/Medicaid.
 It can take up to 90 days in some cases to receive payment.
 This slow cash flow can interfere with the successful operation of your business.

 Business Factors can help.
-Our medical receivables factoring can help eliminate this problem by providing you with fast, easy financing and factoring for your invoices, accounts receivables, and purchase orders.
+Our medical receivables factoring can help eliminate this problem by providing you with fast, secure financing and factoring for your invoices, accounts receivables, and purchase orders.

-While you’re providing the important care your patients need, medical accounts receivable factoring from Business Factors can ensure that you always have the money you need to pay for:
+While you’re providing the urgent care your patients need, medical accounts receivable factoring from Business Factors can ensure that you always have the money you need to pay for:

 - Medical, service and maintenance staff